Irkutsk: History

 In October 2021, it was reported that armed Russian OMON (Special Purpose Mobile Unit of the Russian National Guard) officers physically assaulted and tortured two Jehovah’s Witness couples as part of a round up of Jehovah’s Witnesses in the city.
-Despite the persecution, the Jehovah's Witnesses continue their neutral stand on politics.

 Geography

 Irkutsk is located about 850 km to the south-east of Krasnoyarsk, and about 520 km north of Ulaanbaatar, the capital of Mongolia.
 The city proper lies on the Angara River, a tributary of the Yenisei, 72 km below its outflow from Lake Baikal and on the bank opposite the suburb of Glaskovsk.
 The river, 580 m wide, is crossed by the Irkutsk Hydroelectric Dam and three other bridges downstream.

 The Irkut River, from which the town takes its name, is a smaller river that joins the Angara directly opposite the city.
 The main portion of the city is separated from several landmarks—the monastery, the fort and the port, as well as its suburbs—by another tributary, the Ida (or Ushakovka) River.
 The two main parts of Irkutsk are customarily referred to as the "left bank" and the "right bank", with respect to the flow of the Angara River.

-Irkutsk is situated in a landscape of rolling hills within the thick taiga that is typical in Eastern Siberia.
+Irkutsk is situated in a landscape of rolling hills in the thick taiga that is typical in Eastern Siberia.